-2 Single motif extraction
+2 Single Motif Extraction

-A single motif is a word over an alphabet Σ .
+A single motif is a word over an alphabet $\Sigma$ .
 Given an error rate e, a motif is said to e-occur in a sequence if it occurs with at most e letters substitution.
-The single motif extraction problem takes as input N sequences, a quorum $q \leq N$, a maximal number e of mismatches allowed, and a minimal and maximal length for the motifs, k{min} and k{max} , respectively.
+The single motif extraction problem takes as input N sequences, a quorum $q \leq N$ , a maximal number e of mismatches allowed, and a minimal and maximal length for the motifs, $k{min}$ and $k{max}$ , respectively.
 The problem consists in determining all motifs that e-occur in at least q input sequences.
 Such motifs are called valid.
-An efficient exact algorithm for the extraction of single motifs with mismatches has been introduced in [13] and is based on a suffix tree.
-In a few words, motifs are considered in lexicographical order starting from the empty word, and they are extended to the right as long as the quorum is satisfied until either a valid motif of maximal length is found (if the k{max} length is reached), or the quorum is no longer satisfied.
+An efficient exact algorithm for the extraction of single motifs with mismatches has been introduced in [7] and is based on a suffix tree: motifs are considered in lexicographical order starting from the empty word, and they are extended to the right as long as the quorum is satisfied until either a valid motif of maximal length is found (if the $k{max}$ length is reached), or the quorum is no longer satisfied.
 In both cases, a new motif is attempted.
-At each step, all nodes spelling e-occurrences of the current motif are taken into account.
-More formally, the algorithm presented in [13] we refer to is sketched in Algorithm 1, where motif m is the one whose extension is being tried.
-At the beginning ExtractSingleMotif
+Formally, the algorithm ([7])we refer to is sketched in Algorithm 1..
+At the beginning ExtractSingleMotif is called on the empty word.
+The algorithm recursively calls itself for longer motifs built by adding letters (step 4), and considers new ones (step 1) when the extension fails (step 2).
+A valid motif is spelled out whenever a motif whose

-Algorithm 1 Single motif extraction
+Algorithm 1.
+Single motif extraction